 Double the Donation is the leading provider of matching gift tools, offering access to a comprehensive company database via an embeddable widget that goes right on your website.
 Using their software, donors can enter their employer’s name and uncover a host of matching gift information.

-This provider regularly updates its library of over 20,000 companies that represents more than 15 million match-eligible donors.
-This means that donors will always have access to a robust and up-to-date matching gifts database no matter what.
+This provider regularly updates its library of over 24,000 companies that represent more than 15 million match-eligible donors.
+This means that nearly all of your donors will be able to make use of a robust and up-to-date matching gifts database.

 Double the Donation’s 360MatchPro offers unparalleled matching gift automation tools to: